Revenue Property Advantages

 • Tax Advantages

-The interest on a mortgage loan used to purchase a revenue property is a rental income tax deduction, Further, any capital appreciation is taxed at half your personal marginal tax rate, rather than fully taxable as is other business income.
+The interest on a mortgage loan used to purchase a revenue property is a rental income tax deduction.
+Further, any capital appreciation receives preferential tax treatment at your personal marginal tax rate, rather than fully taxable as is other business income.

 However, revenue properties are not a 'passive' investment like the stock market.